tinpotnick/project-mediaswitch/readme.md

 The design of this project is designed to work with cloud services so that workloads can be scaled up and down appropriately.

+Part of the design is to be in-memory. i.e. the SIP server should no be required to query a database to get username information.
+After starting, directory information should be pushed to the SIP server (either by the control server or your web site - a friendly host).

 # Interfaces

 All three projects are designed to either run on the same physical server or separate servers.
 This way load balancing between servers can be achieved.
 Multiple RTP servers can then be run to handle large volumes of transcoding for every SIP and control server.